DEEP-PolyU/CAGED_CIKM22/README.md

 All the required packages can be installed by running `pip install -r requirements.txt`.

-## Inductive Knowledge Graph Completion
+## Knowledge Graph Error Detection

 To replicate the experiments from our paper[1]: